 HPNL provides course-customized library instruction for all the disciplines we serve (History, Philosophy, Religious Studies, and any course in any discipline using newspapers in the curriculum).
 Contact Professor Celestina Savonius-Wroth for more information.
 Any instructor teaching a course involving historical research or the use of resources found in HPNL can request a customized library session for the class.
-Instruction sessions cover print and digital resources and resource methods tailored to the course content.
+Instruction sessions cover print and digital resources, and research methods tailored to the course content.
 To request a library instruction session for your class, contact Professor Celestina Savonius-Wroth.

 NOTE: Please allow us at least two weeks advance preparation time; requests with less than two weeks’ notice cannot normally be accommodated.
 Most instructors request sessions early in the semester, so the earlier you place your request, the more likely it can be scheduled when you need it.